 How does public transit defy dire predictions about its future?
-Before we think about restoring pre-pandemic commutes, let’s listen to some of transit’s most critical–and enduring–customers.
+Before we think about restoring pre-pandemic commutes, let’s listen to some of transit’s most vital–and essential–customers.
 Speaking to us from 2021, a year from now, Cecilia and Enrique describe how the pandemic has changed what they require from their transit providers.

 “Before COVID-19,” says Cecilia, a nurse, “early every morning I stood shoulder-to-shoulder on a packed rush-hour bus to commute to work at a large metropolitan hospital.
 Now, I’m working a new shift from 5AM-1PM to ensure I’m traveling during a less busy time of day.
 I’m also able to check on my transit app before I activate my ticket to confirm the next bus has room for me before I board.”

 After seeing how important it is to maintain safe physical distance to limit the spread of COVID-19, even as vaccine testing and distribution progress, Cecilia’s employer restructured its shifts for nurses and other frontline patient-care professionals.
 Now they rotate at 5AM, 1PM, and 9PM.
 This ensures hospital employees are traveling at times that minimize overlap with shift changes for law enforcement, logistics, construction, and other location-essential fields.

 Enrique works the night shift at a nearby factory.
 “I started out as a sheetmetal fabricator, working my way up to production line manager and shop steward.”
 When the COVID-19 pandemic hit, he was furloughed, but his employer received a federal loan that enabled them to shift production to batteries for electric buses. ”I grew up riding the bus, but before COVID-19, I was thinking about buying a car to get to work because the bus was becoming so unreliable.
 When we got off work at four in the morning, we used to race out and squeeze into the bus that came right at 4:00 sharp, because the next one wasn’t coming for another 45 minutes.”